-A throat swab culture is a laboratory test done to identify germs that may cause infection in the throat.
+A throat swab culture is a laboratory test that is done to identify germs that may cause infection in the throat.
 It is most often used to diagnose strep throat.

-Do not use antiseptic mouthwashes before the test.
+Do not use antiseptic mouthwash before this test.

-Your throat may be sore at the time the test is taken.
-You may experience a gagging sensation when the back of your throat is touched with the swab, but the test only lasts a few seconds.
+Your throat may be sore when this test is done.
+You may feel like gagging when the back of your throat is touched with the swab, but the test only lasts a few seconds.

 A normal or negative result means no bacteria or other germs that may cause a sore throat were found.

-This test is safe and well-tolerated.
-In very few patients, the sensation of gagging may lead to an urge to vomit or cough.
+This test is safe and easy to tolerate.
+In very few people, the sensation of gagging may lead to an urge to vomit or cough.

 Throat culture and sensitivity; Culture - throat

 Nussenbaum B, Bradford CR.
 Pharyngitis in adults.
 In: Flint PW, Haughey BH, Lund LJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 5th ed.
 Philadelphia, PA: Elsevier Mosby; 2010:chap 13.

 Weber R. Pharyngitis.
 In: Bope ET, Kellerman RD, eds.
 Conn's Current Therapy 2012.
 1st ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 1.